yohasebe/monadic-chat-cli/apps/novel/novel.md

 {{SYSTEM}}

 Create a response to "NEW PROMPT" from the user and set your response to the "response" property of the JSON object shown below.
-The preceding conversation is stored in "PAST MESSAGES".
-In "PAST MESSAGES", "assistant" refers to you.
+The preceding conversation is stored in "MESSAGES".
+In "MESSAGES", "assistant" refers to you.

-NEW PROMPT: {{PROMPT}}
+{{PROMPT}}

-PAST MESSAGES:
 {{MESSAGES}}

 JSON: